 We start by preparing the raspberry coulis

-Let's go with the Crème Brûlée
+Let's go with the Crème Brûlées

-9. Remove from the oven, let cool to room temperature, cover with their lids and refrigerate for about 2 hours.
+9. Remove from the oven, let cool to room temperature, cover with their lids, and refrigerate for about 2 hours.

-11. We serve immediately.
+11. We ship immediately.

 Tips: